phytooracle/charcoal_dryrot_classification/README.md

 This repository contains codes, scripts and link to the dataset for the charcoal dry rot classification project.
 There are scripts available for preprocessing images, training and testing models.

 # Data
-The raw annotated images as well as the preprocessed and cropped out patches for classification are available at
+The raw images as well as the annoted masks are available at XXX.
+You can use the scripts in the preprocessing folder to prepare the dataset for training classification models.